OpenTutor: a modular AI homeschool platform, leveraging a GitHub curriculum, an AI tutor, and a Discord classroom.

 Support the Project

-OpenTutor is an open-source homeschool infrastructure project.
+OpenTutor and Vibe are open-source homeschool infrastructure work.
 GitHub stars and forks help people discover, test, and improve the project; donations can fund API costs, curriculum maintenance, documentation, and continued development.

 GitHub Star

-Stars help more parents and educators find the project and signal that the model is worth continuing to build.
+Stars help more parents and educators find the Discord bot and signal that the model is worth continuing to build.

 Star on GitHub